junkyeongpark/effml-postech.github.io/docs/spring24/25_/_index.md

 </p>

 ### Residual Stream
  Moreover, they investigate the effect of the permutation alignment involving residual connection parameters.
 As described in Residual Connections, repeated Add/Norm components sharing the permutation operations reduce the permutation symmetries and available residual stream parameters.
-The identity permutation which using the identity matrix {{< katex >}}{I_d}{{< /katex >}} exhibits the lowest loss barrier because only one pair of {{< katex >}}{\{P, P^T\}}{{< /katex >}} is in the residual stream.
-We note that the seperate permutation approach, despite it has the largest loss barrier and no valid symmetry, has largest degrees of freedom.
+The identity permutation which uses the identity matrix {{< katex >}}{I_d}{{< /katex >}} exhibits the lowest loss barrier because only one pair of {{< katex >}}{\{P, P^T\}}{{< /katex >}} is in the residual stream.
+We note that the seperate permutation approach, despite it having the largest loss barrier and no valid symmetry, has largest degrees of freedom.
 <style>
     .centered {text-align: center;}
 </style>